betalgo/LCE-Documentation/DotNet/Setup-HttpClientListener-DotNetStandard.md

-# LaserCatEyes DotNet HttpClient Listener DotNetStandard- currently in BETA program
+Currently in BETA program - [Github](https://github.com/betalgo/LCE-DotNet-SDK)

 **HttpClientListener.DotNetStandard** allows you to listen **outgoing** requests from you application *(Also .Net core version is avaliable).*